8 Amazing Tips for a More Organized Desk

 Do a secondary scan

-Remove non-essential items on a regular basiS
+Remove non-essential items on a regular basis

+The next step is to designate specific work areas for your desk.
 You might not realize it, but your desk serves as multipurpose workstation.

 Here are some pointers on how to create specific work areas at your desk: